pagkly/Zed/Investopedia4/ECN Broker.md

 ECN brokers are [[non-dealing desk brokers]](https://www.investopedia.com/terms/n/no-dealing-desk.asp), meaning that they do not pass on order flow to market makers.
 Instead, they match participants in a trade electronically and pass the orders to [[liquidity providers]](https://www.investopedia.com/terms/c/coreliquidityprovider.asp).

-An ECN broker facilitates trades for interested investors across the ECN.
+An [[ECN Broker|ECN broker]] facilitates trades for interested investors across the ECN.
 Working with brokers of this nature often results in lower fees as well as additional trading time availability because of how the ECN functions.

 ## Understanding the Electronic Communications Network

 The ECN provides an electronic system for buyers and sellers to come together for the purpose of executing trades.
 It does this by providing access to information regarding orders being entered, and by facilitating the execution of these orders.
 The network is designed to match buy and sell orders currently present in the exchange.
-When specific order information is not available, it provides prices reflecting the highest bid and lowest ask listed on the open market.
+When specific order information is not available, it provides prices reflecting the highest bid and lowest ask [[Listed|listed]] on the open market.

 ## Benefits of Electronic Communications Networks